LiuYuancheng/Threats_2_MITRE_AI_Mapper/Readme.md

+#### CVE and MITRE CWE

+CVE provides identifiers for specific vulnerabilities, CWE catalogs common weaknesses and vulnerabilities.
+CWE provides a broader catalog of common types of weaknesses that can lead to CVE(s).CVE entries often reference CWE entries to provide additional context about the underlying weakness being exploited.

+**CVE (Common Vulnerabilities and Exposures)**:

+- CVE is a dictionary of publicly disclosed cybersecurity vulnerabilities and exposures.
+Each CVE ID represents a unique identifier for a specific security vulnerability.
+- CVE IDs are assigned to vulnerabilities by CVE Numbering Authorities (CNAs), which are organizations authorized by MITRE to assign CVE IDs.

+For example, a CVE entry might describe a specific vulnerability in a software product, along with details on how it can be exploited and potential impacts.
+The user can track the which CWE the CVE belongs to then find the other similar or related vulnerabilities (CVE) or the user want to search a general type of vulnerabilities he can go to the CWE then find the the detail specific type of CVE(s).

+#### APT and MITRE ATT&CK

+MITRE ATT&CK describes adversary behavior and techniques, and APTs are sophisticated cyberattacks that may leverage vulnerabilities, weaknesses, and techniques described by CVE, CWE, and ATT&CK.

+**APT (Advanced Persistent Threat)**:

+- APT refers to a sophisticated, long-term cyberattack launched by a well-funded and highly skilled adversary.
+- APTs often involve multiple stages and techniques (TTP), including reconnaissance, initial access, lateral movement, and data exfiltration.
+- While APTs are not directly related to CVE, CWE, they may leverage vulnerabilities identified by CVE, exploit weaknesses cataloged in CWE, and employ techniques described in ATT&CK to achieve their objectives.

 #### Large Language Models Prompt Engineering

 LLM (Large Language Models) prompt engineering refers to the process of crafting or designing input prompts to effectively elicit desired responses from language models like GPT (Generative Pre-trained Transformer).
 With LLMs, the prompt plays a crucial role in guiding the model to generate relevant and coherent outputs.
 Prompt engineering involves considering various factors such as the wording, structure, context, and task-specific instructions to optimize the performance of the model.